 Leave the jars undisturbed for 24 hours, then test the seal by gently pressing the lid with your index finger.
 If the lid remains firm when pressed, the lid sealed correctly.

-If the lid bounces up and down, the jar did not seal and will need to be reprocessed (from the very beginning: the jelly heated up, put in a new jar with a new lid, etc) or kept in the refrigerator and used soon.
+If the lid bounces up and down, the jar did not seal and will need to be reprocessed (from the very beginning: the jelly heated up, put into a new jar with a new lid, etc) or kept in the refrigerator and used soon.

 Wipe the outside of the jars clean, remove the screw rings (not the lid, just the ring), and label the jars.